 Hospital Resources

-Nursing and hospital staff are involved in all stages of PAD.
+Nursing and hospital staff can help patients in all stages of PAD.
 They may help to identify PAD, help connect patients with specialists, and provide ongoing support for managing PAD.

 You are entering a section of this website that is intended for healthcare providers.
 If you are a healthcare provider, please click ‘Proceed’ to continue.